-The motto of Vienna Art Week 2022 invites to question existing norms and orders.
+The theme of VIENNA ART WEEK 2022 invites to question existing norms and orders.

 By Julia Hartmann & Robert Punkenhofer